GabeGar/Rock-Paper-Scissors/README.md

 **_ Feature to be added _**

 1. Ability to reset game, with a button that only appears, after the current, game has ended.
+2. Include Images based on player choice and computer choice.

 **_ Skills Learned _**
 Core Skill: Document Object Model (DOM) - Manipulation